sw0/GoFaster/README.md

 * list all the projects we have and easily for developer to find by full name, partial name or number
 * sync the code from Perforce, really helpful when the projects inside the solution came from different folders
 * use `hosts set <options>` command to switch hosts file right away according to working projects
+* especially for new members, they can easily get the code and related information.

 # Get Started
 After you download GF (GoFaster), before you run the GoFaster tool, you need to make some configurations in gf.exe.config file: